 1. Implement Mutually Accepted Contract Templates with Straightforward Language:

-Each business unit’s perspective should be taken into consideration whenever creating contract templates.
+Whenever creating contract templates, it is important to consider the perspective of each business unit.
 Moreover, their language should be simple and easy to understand with little legalese.
 This will introduce stability in the contracting process and reduce the requirement for the involvement of the law department.
 Nevertheless, this will increase the know-how of contractual responsibilities and reduce negotiation cycles.

 2. Install Self-Service Stations for Standard Contracts:

 Standard repeating contracts are simple with predetermined terms and are possibly non-negotiable.
 They require no intrusion from the law department.
-Hence, they can be given self-service provision through means such as online websites or kiosks.
-This will speed up the contracting process as little physical work will be required and users can access needed information at their convenience.
+Hence, the company can provide self-service options through means such as online websites or kiosks.
+This approach will expedite the contracting process as it will require minimal physical work, allowing users to access necessary information at their convenience.